What you need to know to claim complimentary travel insurance with your St.George credit card

 - A quote for repair or replacement of lost or stolen items

 Not all document requirements may be relevant to your insurance claim.
-QBE will advise you of specific requirements based on your circumstances and the claim type, so make sure you contact them as soon as you can after the incident.
+Allianz will advise you of specific requirements based on your circumstances and the claim type, so make sure you contact them as soon as you can after the incident.

 Is there an excess?